howtonotwin/imperative/src/Imperative.lagda.md

-Here we declare the primitive data and operations needed to embed and run provably correct imperative programs inside a dependently typed pure functional language.
+Here we declare the primitive data and operations needed to embed and run provably correct (in particular, correct by construction) imperative programs inside a dependently typed pure functional language.
 Note that this module is `--safe` because it does not attempt to define an implementation of the specified primitives.
 Imperative programs are meant to be written by generalizing over an `Imperative.Impl` argument, which is a record type whose fields hold the primitives.
-Unsafety is required only at the top level to pass the efficient implementation `Imperative.ST` in.
+Unsafety is required only to load the efficient implementation of these primitives in `Imperative.ST`.

+The overall idea is to allow imperative programs to be given types that are as rich as the types that can be given to functional programs in a dependent language.
+For example, in Agda, a function `sorted` that takes a list and produces a sorted list with the same elements could be given the signature

+    sorted : (xs : List ℕ) → Σ[ ys ∈ List ℕ ] Permutation xs ys × Sorted ys

+The type of such a function is so strict that anything of the correct type is guaranteed to also be functionally correct (assuming `Permutation` and `Sorted` are correctly defined).
+Any definition of `sorted` will simultaneously describe how to compute the function and prove that the computation is correct.
+The Curry-Howard isomorphism is the key to ensuring that the same language (here Agda) can be used both for programming and verifying.

+In contrast to the situation for functional programming, support for such rich typing in imperative languages is somewhat lacking.
+In particular, many existing techniques for producing formally verified imperative programs rely on writing the program in a traditional imperative language (such as C) and then using a different system to analyze the code.
+For example, the Verified Software Toolchain is an example of a system in this class.
+In the VST, code is written in C, the C syntax tree is parsed and translated to a Coq data value, and then properties are stated and proven about the syntax tree in Coq.

+This project is an attempt to provide a similar unified environment for verified imperative programs as exists for functional programs.
+The key idea is to define a syntax for imperative programming inside an existing dependently-typed functional language.
+The technique of embedding contained (that is, respecting the purity and referential transparency of the rest of the language) imperative programming inside a pure functional language is already well-established, in the form of Haskell's `ST` monad.

+In this project, we essentially provide an interface to Haskell's `ST` monad from inside Agda (which has a compiler to Haskell).
+Analogously to how data types in Agda are overall similar to those in Haskell but can be given more refined specifications, in this project the types given to imperative programs always specify their pre- and post-conditions.

 ```
 {-# OPTIONS --safe #-}